Evolving trends in Payment Card industry

 Above all challenges have pushed companies towards PCI DSS compliance.
 PCI DSS aims at reducing frauds happening via cardholder data breaches.
 It is being increasingly enforced by payment brands on the acquirers who in turn enforce the same on merchants and service providers.
 With the media persistently on the hunt for more news on cyber-attacks and companies’ name constantly at stake, organizations are obliged to inculcate security awareness within their employees and maintain PCI DSS compliance throughout.

 Focus on security, not just compliance

-With the above trends, we are surely to witness more and more catch-22 situations with respect to hackers and cyber-crime investigators.
+With the above trends in payment card industry, we are surely to witness more and more catch-22 situation with respect to hackers and cyber-crime investigators.